decaporg/decap-cms/website/content/docs/widgets/list.md

   - `allow_add`: if added and labeled `false`, button to add additional widgets disappears.
 When used together with `types`, additional control for selecting a widget type will be available.
   - `field`: a single widget field to be repeated
   - `fields`: a nested list of multiple widget fields to be included in each repeatable iteration
-  - `types`: a nested list of widgets.
-Each widget will define different item type that could be added to the list.
+  - `types`: a nested list of object widgets.
+All widgets must be of type `object`.
+Every object widget may define different set of fields.
-  - `typeKey`: the name of the field that will be added to every item in list representing the name of the widget type that item belongs to.
+  - `typeKey`: the name of the field that will be added to every item in list representing the name of the object widget that item belongs to.
 Ignored if `types` is not defined.
 Default is `type`.
 - **Example** (`field`/`fields` not specified):
     ```yaml
     - label: "Tags"